How do I pay into my savings account?

 - Set up a standing order to top up your savings on a date that suits each month.

 - Send us a cheque.
 Include the sort code and account number for your account on the back of the cheque, made payable to yourself.
-For our address click here
+Our address details are here.

 We can't accept payments from overseas, but you can transfer funds into your account from any UK bank or building society.